FUEL TANKS — GAS & DIESEL

 Our primary businesses are radiators, heaters and air conditioning parts and service, but we carry more than just those parts.
 You're probably not aware that we've been in the fuel tank business for 38 years.
 If you need a gas tank (or a diesel tank) and if it's available anywhere, we can get it for you!
 If not, we can fix it, no matter how bad it is (except for late model plastic tanks).

-We've had many gas tanks come into our shop from project cars, trucks and motorcycles that have been sitting for decades.
+We've had many gas tanks come into our shop from project cars, trucks and motorcycles that have been parked for decades.
 Unfortunately, if the gas wasn't drained (and it wasn't, because nobody ever intends to abandon a car), the fuel will get really nasty.
 If it set long enough, it will become solid!
 When this occurs, we clean the tank out to be 100% certain that it no longer has gas fumes.
 In many severe cases, we need to literally cut the tank open and clean out the inside by sandblasting, grinding and scraping out the rust.
 In cases of a prior coating gone bad, we sometimes have to burn off the old coating to get down to the base steel.
 After cleaning and further inspecting we might need to weld patches onto any very bad sections and then weld the tank closed again.